HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Conclusion

 \HFIPay{} is best understood as a composition of four layers: private identifier routing, sender-verifiable quote binding, blinded intent commitment, and on-chain zero-knowledge claim authorization.
 The relay samples a fresh random \texttt{intentId}, derives a one-time deposit address, and commits only an intent-specific blinded binding $\rho_i$ plus the quoted asset tuple on-chain.
 In the verified-quote deployment, the sender first checks an off-chain attested quote that proves the quoted $\rho_i$ was derived from the intended recipient's hidden binding handle, locally recomputes the quoted deposit address, and confirms the registered on-chain tuple before funding, all without exposing a public identifier registry.
 The recipient later proves, via \ZKACE{}, that the same deterministic identity underlying a committed on-chain identity can satisfy that blinded binding and authorize release of the quoted asset and amount to a chosen destination.

 This architecture makes the privacy boundary explicit.
 Before claim, the chain reveals random intent identifiers, deposit addresses, and one-time blinded bindings, but not human-friendly identifiers or reusable recipient tags.
-After claim, linkability depends on what public identity commitment and destination information is reused. \VADAR{} completes the picture by giving the recipient a private cross-device recovery path to the same deterministic identity, without requiring a public identifier registry.
+After claim, linkability depends on what public identity commitment and destination information is reused.
+Deterministic re-derivation of the recipient root completes the picture by giving the recipient a private cross-device recovery path to the same identity, without requiring a public identifier registry.

 The resulting trust model is narrower and clearer than that of a custodian.
 In the baseline deployment, the application is still trusted for correct one-time enrollment and for correct pre-funding recipient binding.
 In the verified-quote deployment, attested off-chain quotes remove that unilateral pre-funding substitution power from the relay while preserving pre-claim on-chain privacy.
 In either case, once the intent's blinded binding has been committed on-chain, the relay can no longer unilaterally redirect the claim.